-The SOS distress signal has been a staple for emergency communication for 110 years, and although communications technology is very different now to the days of Morse Code, the term is still widely used today.
+The SOS distress signal has been the recognised international call for help for more than 100 years, and although communications technology is very different now to the days of Morse Code, the term is still widely used today.

-To celebrate this landmark occasion, we take a look at some of the interesting SOS facts from across the last 110 years:
+To celebrate this landmark, we take a look at some of the interesting SOS facts from across the last 112 years of international rescues:

 SOS does not stand for anything

 Contrary to popular belief, SOS does not stand for ‘save our souls’ or ‘save our ship’.
 Nor does it mean ‘send out succour’.
 SOS actually stands for nothing at all.

 SOS was selected purely because it could be very easily transmitted in Morse code during distress · · · – – – · · · (dot-dot-dot, dash-dash-dash, dot-dot-dot).
 Only later did the likes of ‘save our souls’ emerge.

 The SOS signal was first used in 1909

 SOS was formally introduced on July 1, 1908 and almost a year later it was used by the Cunard liner SS Slavonia on July 10, 1909 during a shipwreck off the Azores, Portugal.